arkrow/PyMusicLooper/README.md

 ╰──────────────────────────────────────────────────────────────────────────╯
 ```

-Note: further help can be found in each subcommand's help message (e.g. `pymusiclooper export-points --help`)
+Note: further help and options can be found in each subcommand's help message (e.g. `pymusiclooper export-points --help`)

 **Note**: using the interactive `-i` option is highly recommended, since the automatically chosen "best" loop point may not necessarily be the best one perceptually.
 As such, it is shown in all the examples.
 Can be disabled if the `-i` flag is omitted.
 Interactive mode is also available when batch processing.